CPK Insurance

 Why Carpenter Businesses Need Insurance

 Carpentry work changes from project to project, and your insurance review should follow that reality.
 One week you may be hanging doors in an occupied home where dust control and protection of existing finishes matter most.
-The next week you may be installing cabinets in a remodel, loading materials into a trailer before daylight, or coordinating trim work after painters, flooring crews, and electricians have already finished their part of the job.
+The next week you might be installing cabinets in a remodel, loading materials into a trailer before daylight, or coordinating trim work after painters, flooring crews, and electricians have already finished their part of the job.
 Those operating details affect which policies you carry, how limits are sized, and where exclusions or gaps can create trouble.

 Commercial property insurance supports the tools and materials that keep your schedule moving.
 Carpenters often rely on portable equipment that is easy to move and easy to lose, especially when it is stored in a truck, van, or trailer overnight.
 Shop-based operations may also need to think about benches, stationary equipment, inventory, and partially completed custom pieces waiting for delivery.
 The practical question is not just whether you own valuable equipment.
 It is where that property lives during a normal week, who uses it, and how quickly you would need to replace it to avoid missing jobs.